i30817/libretrofuzz/README.rst

   --delay FLOAT         Seconds to skip thumbnails download.
 [1<=x<=10] --filter GLOB         Restricts downloads to game labels globs - not paths -
-                        in the playlist, can be used multiple times and matches reset thumbnails, --filter '*' downloads all.
+                        in the playlist, can be used multiple times and matches reset thumbnails, --filter '\*' downloads all.
   --no-image            Don't show images even with chafa installed.
   --no-merge            Disables missing thumbnails download for a label if
                         there is at least one in cache to avoid mixing thumbnails from different server directories on
                         repeated calls.
 No effect if called with --filter.
-  --no-fail             Download any score.
-To restrict or retry use --filter.
   --no-subtitle         Remove subtitle after ' - ' or ': ' for mismatched
                         labels and server names. ':' can't occur in server names, so if the server has 'Name\_ subtitle.png' and not 'Name - subtitle.png' (uncommon), this option doesn't help.
-To restrict or retry use --filter.
+  --no-fail             Download any score.
+  --perfect             Download max score.
+No effect if called with --nofail.
   --no-meta             Ignores () delimited metadata and may cause false
                         positives.
 Forced with --before.
   --hack                Matches [] delimited metadata and may cause false